The guide to gay Madrid

 E.U., EEA, and Swiss Citizens

-As citizens of the European Union and European Economic Area, you will not need a visa to enter the country.
+As a citizen of the European Union or European Economic Area, you will not need a visa to enter the country.

 Ultimately, we recommend visiting your country’s Spanish Embassy or checking the Spanish Ministry of Foreign Affairs and Cooperation’s website for more information: Ministerio de asuntos exteriores y de cooperación.